Alaskan Malamute

 Interesting facts about the Alaskan Malamute

-In 1933, Admiral Richard Byrd selected Malamutes for his Antarctic expedition, proving their incredible working abilities in extreme conditions
+In 1933, Admiral Richard Byrd selected Malamutes for his Antarctic expedition, proving their incredible working abilities in the planet's most extreme conditions.

-Malamutes rarely bark but are incredibly vocal, "talking" with howls, "awoos," and grumbles that sound remarkably like conversation
+Malamutes rarely bark but are incredibly vocal.
+They 'talk' with a complex range of howls, 'awoos,' and grumbles that can sound remarkably like a conversation.

-Most Malamutes are obsessive diggers - you can't train this instinct away, but you can designate a special digging area in your yard
+Most Malamutes are obsessive diggers, an instinct tied to finding food or creating dens in the wild.
+You can't train it away, but you can provide a designated digging spot in your yard.

 FAQ